Let’s Talk Discounts – the Pros and Cons

 “It’s a bit of a catch 22 – you are already trying to run a tight ship and need to keep your profit margins as high as possible – but, discounts could help you secure a loyal customer base who will return time and time again,” he says.

-Harduth shares 5 reasons you should or perhaps shouldn’t consider discounts in your startup.
+Harduth shares 5 reasons you should or perhaps shouldn’t consider discounts.

 1. Getting Rid Of Older Stock

 Pro: Goods in your inventory are losing their value faster than you can sell them

 If you stock perishable goods, for example, it might be better to mark them down as they reach their sell-by date than to throw them away.
 If you sell technology, marking down your current inventory a month before the new model is released might make sense.
 It’s important, however, that customers don’t get too used to waiting for your clearance sales before they spend such as after Christmas and end of season sales.

 Con: Customers will expect the discounted pricing to become the normal pricing